spinal-cord-7t/coil-qa-data/README.md

 # coil-qa-data

-Data for this project can be found at:
+Data for this project can be found on Openneuro

 Human dataset: https://openneuro.org/datasets/ds005025